Fazil-Jahangir/Fazil-Jahangir.github.io/README.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+Your site is ready to be published at https://fazil-jahangir.github.io/.